 If your priority is to focus students' attention solely on the sources and how to use them in examination conditions, then the best preparation may be to teach the content of the relevant topic yourself and ask the students to tackle the research projects later.
 In this scenario they will probably have little need to use background information or other related resources.

 If your priority is for students to work through a research project to see how the historian uses sources to build up and check a hypothesis, you may wish to send students to one of the depth studies with very little prior preparation.
-In this instance the Writing Frame could be a particularly useful tool.

 The resources have been written with onscreen use in mind because it is easy to move from one source to another.
 In this manner it is also easy to reference background information sections and other links.
 Cabinet paper sources are available as PDFs that can be printed and used just like any other handout.